 Please also reach out and let us know the email address and phone number of your campaign manager or designated contact person.
 That way, you can be notified of any updates and we can get in touch with you if needed.

 Download the spreadsheet listing the precinct delegate allocations here.
-(Spreadsheet updated 12/15/19.)
-These delegates will be voting to determine the SD66 DFL endorsements on April 11th at the Washington Technology Magnet School on Rice Street.
+(Spreadsheet updated 1/6/22.)
+These delegates will be voting to determine the SD66 DFL endorsements at our organizing convention (date and time TBD).

 Limitations on SD66 DFL Support and other Policies

-2020 is shaping up to be an active year in politics, and we now have several challengers in races for the Minnesota House seats 66A and 66B.
+2022 is shaping up to be an active year in politics, and we now have challengers in races for Minnesota House seats 66A as well as CD4.
 One of the biggest contentions within our party in 2016 surrounded the perceived favoritism of the party elite toward one presidential candidate over the other.
 Lower-level units must also avoid any perceived favoritism, and it is imperative that the party itself appear fair during the endorsing and nomination process.
 To that end, the DFL constitution and bylaws already provide guidance and restrictions on what certain party officials are able to do during the nominating process:

 GENERAL RULES AND POLICY